HardCoreCodin/SlimEngineCpp/README.md

 Minimalist base-project for interactive graphical applications (2D/3D)<br>
 Written in plain C++.
 For the original C variant, see [SlimEngine](https://github.com/HardCoreCodin/SlimEngine)<br>
-Pure-software (no hardware acceleration of any kind)<br>
+Pure-software (no hardware acceleration)<br>
-Focuses on simplicity, ease of use and brain-dead setup (single header file, no dependencies)<br>
+Focuses on simplicity, ease of use and setup with no dependencies and an optional single header file variant<br>
 <br>
 Built on: [SlimApp](https://github.com/HardCoreCodin/SlimApp) <br>
 Used in: [SlimTracin](https://github.com/HardCoreCodin/SlimTracin) <br>